thomlom/blog/content/blog/reverse-engineering-airbnb-internationalization-library/index.md

 polyglot.t('welcome', { name: 'Thomas' }) // Welcome Thomas
 ```

-If you want, you can also provide your own interpolation syntax:
+You can also provide your own interpolation syntax:

 ```js
 const polyglot = new Polyglot({ interpolation: { prefix: '{{', suffix: '}}' } })